 John is a master at combining beauty, design and sustainability.
-He brought his creative genius to new heights with the building of Green School’s all-bamboo campus.
-John spoke at TED Global about the Green School and the U.S. Green Building Council awarded the school with the 2012 Greenest School on Earth award.
+He brought his creative genius to new heights with the building of Green School’s all bamboo campus.
+John spoke at TED Global about the Green School and was later awarded the Greenest School on Earth award by the U.S. Green Building Council in 2012.

 ELORA HARDY and the IBUKU Team

-Founder and creative director at IBUKU, Elora designs world class bamboo homes and structures that are changing the way we imagine what a building can be.
+Founder and creative director at IBUKU, Elora designs world class bamboo homes and structures that are changing the way we think about buildings.
 She spoke at TED Global in 2015 and this year at the C2 Montreal about her bamboo building and design experiences.